Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 5 Februari 2026 05.40.05 UTC
+- WIB: Kamis, 5 Februari 2026 06.37.22 UTC
-- WITA: Kamis, 5 Februari 2026 06.40.05 UTC
+- WITA: Kamis, 5 Februari 2026 07.37.22 UTC
-- WIT: Kamis, 5 Februari 2026 07.40.05 UTC
+- WIT: Kamis, 5 Februari 2026 08.37.22 UTC

 Kutipan Inspiratif:
-"Take chances, make mistakes.
-That's how you grow.
-Pain nourishes your courage.
-You have to fail in order to practice being brave."
+"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."

-Kategori: motivational
+Kategori: inspirational